hexinfra/gorox/README.md

   * srv1: A TCP server implemented directly on Gorox,
   * svc1: A public RPC service implemented directly on Gorox,
   * sidecar1: A Service Mesh sidecar for svc1,
-  * app2: A gateway passing requests to PHP-FPM / Tomcat application server,
+  * app2: A gateway passing requests to PHP-FPM / Tomcat server,
   * svc2: A private RPC service implemented directly on Gorox,
   * sidecar2: A Service Mesh sidecar for svc2,
   * job1: A background application in Gorox doing something periodically.